dart-lang/site-www/src/language/patterns.md

 }
 ```

-Many patterns make use of subpatterns (sometimes called outer and inner patterns,
+Many patterns make use of subpatterns, sometimes called _outer_ and _inner_
-respectively).
+patterns, respectively.
 Patterns match recursively on their subpatterns.
 For example, the individual fields of any [collection-type][] pattern could be
 [variable patterns][variable] or [constant patterns][constant]: